Invega Sustenna Lawsuits

 Warnings & Side Effects of Invega Sustenna

-Invega Sustenna has been compared by doctors to having the similar, if not identical, effects as risperidone.
+Doctors have compared Invega Sustenna to having similar, if not identical, effects as risperidone.

 Common side effects of this drug may include, but are not limited to: